anatrini/performance_rnn_torch/README.md

 ## Installation

 To install and run this project, it is recommended to set up a virtual environment using tools like Conda or Poetry with Python 3.10.
-Using conda for example, once you cloned the repository `cd` to the root folder and run:
+For instance using Conda, follow these steps after cloning the repository and navigating to the root folder:

+1. Create a new Conda environment with Python 3.10:

     `conda create --name <environment_name> python==3.10`

+2. Activate the newly created environment:

     `conda activate <myenv>`

+3. Install PyTorch 2.3.0 from the PyTorch Nightly channel:

     `conda install -c pytorch-nightly pytorch=2.3.0`

+4. Install the required packages listed in the requirements.txt file:

     `pip install -r requirements.txt`

+If you want to use this repository as a Python module, replace the last command with the following:

+    `pip install -e .`

+This will install the package in editable mode, which means changes to the source code will be immediately effective without the need for reinstallation.

 Ensure that `pip` is available within your environment and make sure to activate the environment before installing the requirements.

+Once the installtion is complete, you can import the module in your Python script as follows:

+    ```python
+    import performance_rnn_torch as rnn

 ## Directory Structure